Marika Mikkola

-Marika Mikkola (born 24 August 1971) is a Finnish orienteering competitor and World champion.
+Marika Mikkola is a Finnish orienteering competitor and World champion.
 She won a gold medal at the 2001 World Orienteering Championships in Tampere and a silver medal in Västerås 2004 with the Finnish relay team.
 She also received an individual silver medal in 2001 and bronze medal in 2004 in the long distance event.
 Marika's clubs have been Reima-34, Espoon Suunta, Angelniemen Ankkuri, Bækkelagets SK, Espoon Suunta and Kalevan Rasti.